-S SUB-R1 Subdivision of land

-All zones Activity status: Controlled

-(except the Marine Where:

-Facilities Zone) a.
-Compliance is achieved with SUB-S1 to SUB-S12.

-Matters of control are limited to:

-1. Allotment size and dimensions
+All zones 1.
+Activity status: Controlled (except the 1.
+Activity status.
+Controlled Marine Where: Facilities Zone) a Compliance is achieved with SLIP S1 to SLIP S12 a.
+Compliance is achieved with SUB-S1 to SUB-S13.
+Matters of control are limited to: 1.
+Allotment size and dimensions i.

-i.
 Allotment dimensions of subdivisions in the Commercial Zone ii.
-Size and dimensions of allotments for access, utilities, reserves and roads iii.
+Size and dimensions of allotments for access , utilities, reserves and roads iii.
 Size and dimensions of allotments for heritage items and archaeological sites.

-2. Subdivision design
+2. Subdivision design i.

-i.
 Relationship and orientation of allotments ii.
-The location of walkways and cycleways iii.
+The location of walkways and cyclewaysiii.
 The provision and/or use of stormwater channels and wetland areas iv.
 The degree to which subdivision design, including the location of roads and reserves recognises and provides for existing high voltage electricity transmission lines so that reasonable access to the lines is maintained.

-3. Roading, access, and vehicle crossings
+3. Roading, access, and vehicle crossings i.

-i.
 The location, alignment and pattern of roading or service lanes ii.
-The location and provision of access to allotments for

-vehicles, cycles and pedestrians iii.
-Any financial contributions to be made by the applicant

-iv.
-Road reserves and provision for future subdivision on adjoining land

-- v.
-The standard of construction required for roading, access and vehicle crossings, other than as required by SUB-S6 to SUB-S8 - vi.
-Street lighting - vii.
-Naming of private vehicular access - viii.
-Protection of road reserves and vehicle crossings - ix.
-Requirement for seal, in relation to any road where on any part of its length it has a gradient steeper than 1 in 8 and in relation to any private access with a gradient of steeper than 1 in 6 on any part of its length - x.
-Any environmental effects of providing access - xi.
-Provision of access strips - xii.
-Provision of esplanade reserves or strips - xiii.
+The location and provision of access to allotments for vehicles, cycles and pedestrians iii.
+Any financial contributions to be made by the applicant iv.
+Road reserves and provision for future subdivision on adjoining landv.
+The standard of construction required for roading, access and vehicle crossings, other than as required by SUB-S6 to SUB-S8 vi.
+Street lighting vii.
+Naming of private vehicular access viii.
+Protection of road reserves and vehicle crossings ix.
+Requirement for seal, in relation to any road where on any part of its length it has a gradient steeper than 1 in 8 and in relation to any private access with a gradient of steeper than 1 in 6 on any part of its length x.
+Any environmental effects of providing access xi.
+Provision of access strips xii.
+Provision of esplanade reserves or strips xiii.
 The purpose of the esplanade strip provisions.
 4. Natural hazards